 Seattle’s run defense has been particularly strong this season, allowing just 72.8 yards per game and two touchdowns.
 But the Seahawks have been as bad at stopping the pass as they have been good at stopping the run, surrendering 302 yards per game through the air.
 That is why Cutler’s return is so important for the Bears in this matchup.

 Last year at Seattle in Week 3, Cutler completed 21 of 27 passes for 247 yards with three touchdowns and one interception in a 25-19 win.
 But that Seahawks team was a lot different than this one, which will feature Matt Hasselbeck at quarterback and Marshawn Lynch at running back.

 Hasselbeck missed the last meeting due to injury while Lynch arrived in a trade from Buffalo prior to the team’s bye week.
 Lynch and leading rusher Justin Forsett will battle a Chicago run defense that has allowed just 78.6 rushing yards per game.
 Seattle also traded wide receiver Deion Branch to New England on Tuesday, which will open up more playing time for Deon Butler, Ben Obomanu and Brandon Stokley.

-Four of the last five meetings between these teams in the regular season and playoffs have gone OVER the total with the home team winning four times.
+Four of the last five meetings between these teams in the regular season and playoffs have the NFL Picks going OVER the total with the home team winning four times.
 However, the road team has covered two of the last three meetings, including the straight-up win by the Bears last season.